-- 8. Push in gas control knob all the way and hold in.
-Repeatedly push the piezo ignitor button until pilot is lit (or use a match to light pilot).
-Continue to hold the control knob in for about one (1) minute after the pilot is lit.
-Release knob and it will pop back up.
+- Turn gas control knob counterclockwise to "PILOT". - Push in control knob all the way and hold in.
+Repeatedly push the Piezo Ignitor Button until the pilot is lit.
+Continue to hold the control knob in for about one minute after the pilot is lit.
+Release knob, and it will pop back up.
 Pilot should remain lit.
-If it goes out, repeat steps 4 through 8. - If knob does not pop up when released, stop and immediately call your service technician or gas supplier. - If the pilot will not stay lit after several tries, turn the gas control knob to "OFF" and call your service technician or gas supplier. - 9.
-Attention!
-Gas control has an INTERLOCK latching device.
-When the pilot is initially lit and the safety magnet is energized (pilot stays "ON") the INTERLOCK latching device becomes operative.
-If the gas control is turned to the "OFF" position or gas flow to the appliance is shut off, the pilot cannot be relighted until the safety magnet is de-energized (approximately 60 seconds).
-There will be an audible "click" when the safety magnet in the gas control is de-energized.
-Pilot can now be relighted.
-Repeat steps 4 through 8. - 10.
-Turn gas control knob counterclockwise to "5". - 11.
-Turn on all electric power to appliance (if applicable). - 12.
-Set thermostat (gas control knob) to desired setting from "5" to "1".
+If it goes out, repeat steps 5 through 9. - If knob does not pop up when released, STOP and IM-MEDIATELY call a qualified service technician or gas supplier. - If the pilot will not stay lit after several tries, turn the gas control knob to "OFF" and call your service technician or gas supplier. - Turn gas control knob counterclockwise to "ON". - 11.
+Set REMOTE/OFF/ON switch to desired setting. - 12.
+Turn on all electric power to the appliance (if applicable). - 13.
+Close bottom louver assembly (if applicable).